dbp1994/bare-wacv-2023/README.md

-# bare-wacv-2023
+# Adaptive Sample Selection for Robust Learning under Label Noise (IEEE/CVF WACV 2023)

-Code for "Adaptive Sample Selection for Robust Learning under Label Noise" accepted at IEEE/CVF WACV 2023.
+The repository structure is as follows: